 Springfield, Illinois 62794

-In Illinois, you are required to have a registered agent, also known as an agent of service in process.
+In Illinois, you are required to have an Illinois registered agent, also known as an agent of service in process.
 A registered agent is a person or business authorized to accept and respond to legal, tax, and financial documents on behalf of your business.

 In Illinois, you can be your own registered agent, or it can be another member of the LLC.
 An individual who is not a member or a professional agency can also serve as the registered agent for your LLC.